-To gain assurance in this area we have tested a sample of payments examining all those individually in excess of £3,500, together with a more random sample of every 40th cash book transaction to the end of November 2021.
-Given the audit work was done remotely and required evidence being scanned to us, our focus was on obtaining invoices or other information confirming the payments.
-For example, we did not request that copies of orders be scanned over.
-However, we did discuss the operation of controls with officers who confirmed coding slips continue to be prepared and arrangements for placing orders continue to operate.
-Our test sample comprised 37 cash book payments made up of 40 separate invoices and totalled £415,303 representing 61% of non-payroll costs for the year to 30th November 2020.
+To gain assurance in this area we have tested a sample of payments examining all those individually in excess of £2,500, together with a more random sample of every 40th cash book transaction to the end of November 2022.
+Our test sample comprised 49 cash book payments plus the monthly payments for non-domestic rates and totalled £320,861 representing 51% of non-payroll costs for the year to 30th November 2020.
 Payments were supported by documentation.